-An investigator may request a particular category of expedited review, but the final determination of applicability will be made by the OPHS and the IRB Chair.
-Research may be granted expedited status by the IRB if all research activities involve procedures listed in one or more of the specific categories under 45 CFR 46.110.
+In addition, an investigator may request a particular category of expedited review, but the final determination of applicability will be made by the OPHS and expedited reviewer.
+Research may be granted expedited status by the IRB if all research activities involve procedures listed in one or more of the specific categories under 45 CFR 46.110 (see below).